 I.2.3.
 Determinants of health and wellbeing

 The most recent data on the impact of morbidity risk factors in Albania consist of three risk factors responsible for the overwhelming burden of diseases: i) nutrition related risks; ii) arterial hypertension; iii) smoking.
-In the past 20 years there has been a significant increase in the burden of diseases, which is attributed to the lifestyle characteristics in Albania.
+In the past 20 years there has been a significant increase in the burden of diseases, which is attributed to the lifestyle characteristics.
 Currently, the lifestyle factors account for over 70% of the total burden of diseases.
-Over the past two decades in Albania, the total mortality rate due to overweight and obesity has increased more than twice.
+Over the past two decades, the total mortality rate due to overweight and obesity has increased more than twice.
 In particular, the death rate due to the ischemic heart disease has increased 2.5 times, while the death rate due to diabetes has tripled.
-In 2010, smoking was the cause of 22% of all deaths in Albania.
+In 2010, smoking was the cause of 22% of all deaths.

 However, growing evidence shows that health and wellbeing are not solely related to the health system performance.
 Other social determinants related to income, education, housing and environment have strong influence on the health and wellbeing, which calls for integrated and comprehensive approach involving all sectors of the government and well as an array of stakeholders in the society.

-Throughout the transition period Albanians have had low-income levels.
-Further to this, the uneven economic growth and distribution of wealth across the regions have added to the disparities of health outcomes within the population, especially along the urban-rural axis.
-These economic determinants, combined with the lack of access to health services and large out-of-pocket payments have affected health and quality of life, calling for the need to address the issue of universal health coverage for all the citizens, especially the vulnerable groups, such as children, pensioners, uninsured persons and so forth.

 Education is another important social determinant of the health.
 The correlation between education and poverty is inverse: the more educated people are, the least poor they are and vice versa.
 Training, education and professional skills and university education serve as an incentive to enter the labor market, to get out of poverty and to enhance social inclusion, and on the long run contribute to the improved health outcomes, especially in reducing the infant, neonatal and maternal mortality.
+PISA study (2012) show that the products and the quality of the Albanian education sector (grades for math, reading and science, school enrolment and satisfaction, motivation to achieve higher grades) are among the lowest in the region.
+According to this study, Albania is about one year behind other soucntries like Bulgaria, Romania and Serbia, and about 2.5 years behind the OECD average.

 Environment is among the key factors influencing the health and wellbeing of everyone.
 The evidence on global and regional level shows that environmental determinants in association with the risk factors of lifestyles, including among others: air and water quality, exposure to hazardous materials and radiation, healthy workplace and physical activity have significant influence on the health outcomes.